-PVP, owned and operated by PG&E, is located on the East Fork of the Russian River and the Eel River in Mendocino and Lake Counties.
+The PVP, owned and operated by PG&E, is located on the East Fork of the Russian River and the Eel River in Mendocino and Lake Counties.
 PVP's Lake Pillsbury is impounded by Scott Dam.
 Eel River natural flows and releases from Scott Dam can be diverted downstream at Cape Horn Dam through PG&E's generation facilities.
-Those generation facilities then release that water to the East Fork of the Russian River.
+Those generation facilities then release a portion of that water to the East Fork.

 As discussed in the introduction above, the PVP powerhouse is inoperable and will not be repaired.
 This has severely reduced the transfer of Eel River water through the PVP.
-In addition, PG&E has revised operations at Lake Pillsbury to mitigate seismic risk, which has led to filing variances for this year and the long-term flow regime request that, when approved, will result in further reductions in transfers of Eel River water into the East Fork of the Russian River.
+In addition, PG&E has revised operations at Lake Pillsbury to mitigate seismic risk, which led to a FERC-approved variance for this year and the filing of a long-term flow regime request that, if approved, would result in further reductions in transfers of Eel River water into the East Fork.